EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ for sample in $(cat samples.list); do (mkdir -p $sample/$raw_data && cd $sample/$raw_data && ln -s /path/to/assemblies/$sample.fasta $sample/$raw_data/contigs.fasta . ); done
 ```

-Two input files are mandatory in a folder called raw_data:
+Two input files are mandatory in a folder called `raw_data`:
 - (meta)genomic assembly file in fasta format (uncompress)
 - proteins predicted in fasta format (uncompress)

-Optional input files to run PaliDIS on metagenomic assemblies (also in raw_data folder):
+Optional input files to run PaliDIS on metagenomic assemblies (also in `raw_data` folder):
 - read 1 fastq file (gzip compress)
 - read 2 fastq file (gzip compress)

-The inputs can be symbolic links and your raw_data folder should look like this:
+The inputs can be symbolic links and your `raw_data` folder should look like this:

 ```bash
 $ tree raw_data